1. Know What You Want—And Be Upfront

 Summary

 Tandem language exchanges work best when you set clear goals, respect each other’s time, and match at a similar skill level.
-If you want efficiency, try paid platforms like Deutschgym (my favorite as it’s German audio only with two other learners and a German moderator.
-Then there’s also italki.
+Then there's also italki.
 If you’re looking for variety, test multiple platforms and apps.
-And if you just want a friendly chat, be upfront about it—there’s a partner for everyone, as long as you’re realistic.
+If you want a friendly chat, be upfront.
+There’s a partner for everyone.

 NO DATING!

-Last but not least and actually most importantly: do not abuse any platform as a dating platform.
-That’s heavily frowned upon and might not only get you banned but also scares away interesting conversation partners who simply don’t feel safe in such an environment.
+This can get you banned and scare off potential partners.
 If it so happens and two people fall in love with each other by chance, all fine.
 But hitting on other participants, a clear no-go.